MarcCarranza/lodgify-test/README.md

 ## **Make it run** 👟

-Here you can check out the [demo](https://marccarranza.github.io/lodgify-test/)

 - Install the project dependencies with `npm install`.
-- Once installed, execute `npm run dev` or `npm run serve` on your terminal and click on the URL once it´s compiled.
+- Once installed, execute `npm run dev` or `npm build` and `npm run serve` on your terminal and click on the URL once it´s compiled.

 ## Libraries 📚